Tamsin Stuart Art

 Acrylic on stretched canvas

-Really proud of this guy.
-One of two showpieces created for my Paint, Punch and Positivity exhibition in November 2019.
+Was really proud of this beauty.
+Created it for my Paint, Punch and Positivity exhibition in 2019.

-It took 22 hours of painting, every one of them filled with tunes by one of Bristol's finest Kosheen on shuffle loop.
-Always need a top soundtrack.
+It took 22 hours of painting, every one of them filled with tunes by one of Bristol's finest, Kosheen, on shuffle loop.

 SOLD